 - (optional) Making gameplay videos (dubbing is not required)

-This position will require good enough PC to handle the newest games (sometimes multiple clients opened at the same time) and patience for menial tasks.
+This position will require a PC good enough to handle the newest games (sometimes multiple clients opened at the same time) and patience for menial tasks.

-- Adding statistical data to descriptions (hard ctrl+v)
+- Adding statistical/mathematical data to descriptions (hard ctrl+v)

 - Summarizing guides (excerpt)